rszgosz/streamlit_pagination_modified/README.md

 pip install -e .
 ```

-<b>variables:</b>
+<b>Variables:</b>
-- dataLength: length of data that will be displayed (rows/index)
+- `dataLength`: length of data that will be displayed (rows/index)
-- layout: dictionary variable to determine what the layout of the mui component will look like including the style
+- `layout`: dictionary variable to determine what the layout of the mui component will look like including the style
-- default: (optional) initial page number to display when the component first renders(default=1).
+- `default`: (optional) initial page number to display when the component first renders(default=1).